Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

   the login form with the ``editor`` credentials), we'll see a Logout link in the upper right hand corner.
 When we click it, we're logged out, and redirected back to the front page.

+..
+TODO update the lines to include in src/authorization/tutorial/__init__.py